firasmidani/amiga/docs/_posts/2020-03-24-organization.md

 No, please convert the file to tab-delimited text file.
 You

-__Does AMiGA only process a 96-well plate?
-Can it process a 384-well plate?
-How about a data file with an arbitrary number of wells/rows?__
+__Does AMiGA only process 96-well plates?
+Can it process 384-well plates?
+How about data files with an arbitrary number of wells/rows?__

 AMiGA can read and process data files with any arbitrary number of wells/rows, including 96-well and 384-well plates.
 It can even read a plate with a single well/row.
-However, the row names must be well locations where first character is an alphabetic letter that corresponds to a specific row in the plate and remaining characters are digits that corresponds to a specific column in the plate
+However, the row names must be well locations (e.g. A1, B1, ..., etc.) where first character is an alphabetic letter that corresponds to a specific row in the plate and remaining characters are digits that corresponds to a specific column in the plate